The Face of Evil: Plot

-The Tesh come under attack from Calib, Tomas and the survivors of the Sevateem, who now reach the spaceship.
-This diverts the Tesh while the Doctor and Leela return to the computer room, where Xoanon briefly takes control of Leela's mind.
-Most of the Sevateem come under the telepathic control of the computer too.
-The Tesh and Sevateem converge on the computer room and interrupt the Doctor as he tries to repair Xoanon, realising the computer has now triggered the countdown to an atomic explosion.
-Elsewhere in the ship Neeva is alone but crazed, his faith in Xoanon shattered.
-The shaman uses the disruptor gun against one of the images of Xoanon/the Doctor projected through a wall.
-The ensuing blast kills Neeva but also interrupts Xoanon's control of its subjects, allowing the Doctor to resume and complete his repairs.
-Xoanon's circuits explode, knocking the Doctor out.
+The new Sevateem attack diverts the Tesh while the Doctor and Leela return to the computer room.
+Xoanon uses its telepathic abilities to take control of almost everyone, including Leela.
+Neeva, whose loss of faith in Xoanon renders him able to resist the telepathic commands, fires a disruptor gun at Xoanon's chamber.
+Xoanon kills Neeva but loses control of its subjects.
+The Doctor uses the interruption to complete extracting his personality print from Xoanon, which stabilizes Xoanon and knocks the Doctor unconscious.

-Two days later the Doctor wakes up to find himself aboard the spaceship in the care of Leela.
-She explains Xoanon has been quiet and he interprets this as success for his extraction experiment.
+Two days later, the Doctor wakes up to find himself aboard the spaceship in the care of Leela.
+She reports that Xoanon has been quiet, and the Doctor interprets this as success.
 They visit the computer room and find Xoanon's identity and sanity restored.
 The computer confirms it was running a eugenics experiment and thanks the Doctor for his repair work.
 The Doctor then contacts the survivors of the Tesh and Sevateem and tells them Xoanon is now cured and able to support their new society.
-Leela then jumps aboard the TARDIS despite the protests of the Doctor, initiating take-off.
+Calib nominates Leela to lead the combined Tesh and Sevateem.
+Leela instead jumps aboard the TARDIS, despite the protests of the Doctor, and initiates take-off.